 A running record, or reading record, is the coding, analysis, and scoring of a student's actual reading of a text, providing both quantitative and qualitative information.
-Running records are conducted on all Year 8 and 9 students to inform teachers about their student's current reading levels and areas for improvement.
-Trained intervention staff work with teaching staff to unpack the running records and utilise this information within guided reading sessions.
-Running record assessments is ongoing through the year to identify growth, as well as for diagnostic purposes.
+Running records are conducted on all Year 7, 8 and 9 students to inform teachers about their student's current reading levels and areas for improvement.
+Trained support staff work with English teachers to analyse the running records and utilise this information within guided reading sessions.
+Running record assessments are ongoing through the year to identify growth, as well as for diagnostic purposes.